 Because Jesus took your place on the Cross and paid for your sins, If you will receive Jesus as your Savior, you no longer have to pay for your sins.

 Because Jesus took the curse of the law in your place, you don’t have to try to keep the law to get saved, to stay saved or to be right with God.

 Because the blood of Jesus Christ has already paid for your sins, you don’t have to pay for your sins by keeping the law.

-Jesus loves you with an everlasting love and wants to walk through all of life’s difficulties with you.
+Jesus loves you with an everlasting love and wants to save you and walk through all of life’s trials with you.

 The Resurrection of Jesus proves that His payment for your sins was acceptable to God.

 Now, if you want to get saved, all you have to do is receive the gift of God, which is eternal life through Jesus Christ our Lord.

 as receiving a free gift.

 If you are tired of sin, if you’ve always thought there must be something more to life but you didn’t know how to find it, God’s gift of eternal life in Jesus is for you.